Powered by Smartsupp

 What with the mechanical functions of a profiling bed, you might expect it to look a bit clinical.
 Fortunately, design has come a long way in the healthcare sector and you can now get a variety of profiling care beds that look no different to a traditional bed.

-The Formidabel Care Bed is a perfect example of this – a particularly homely-style care bed that is an easy choice for hospices to go with.
+The Formidabel Profiling bed range is a particularly homely-style care bed that hospices choose.
 Every bed offers complete profiling abilities without looking out of place or medical.

 Beds that stop falls